lambda-feedback/user-documentation/docs/developer/evaluation_functions/specification.md

 ## Base Layer

+### Commands

+`eval`
+:   This is the default command, used to compare a student's `response` and correct `answer`, given certain `params`

+`healthcheck`
+:   This command runs and returns a summary three testing suites: requests, responses and evaluation.
+Request and response tests check that inputs and outputs to the function work correctly, and follow the correct syntax.
+Evaluation tests are unique to each evaluation function and test the actual comparison logic.

+`docs-user`
+:   Command returns the `docs/user.md` file (base64 encoded)

+`docs-dev`
+:   Command returns the `docs/dev.md` file (base64 encoded)

 ## File Structures
 A standard evaluation function repository based on the provided [boilerplate](https://github.com/lambda-feedback/Evaluation-Function-Boilerplate) will have the following file structure: